If you have visited BUUF and feel it’s right for you, we invite you to become a member.

 Voting Membership: Make a Pledge of record annually

 An important privilege of membership is the right to vote in congregational meetings.
 Voting members are also eligible to serve on BUUF’s Board of Trustees and aid in the governance of our fellowship.
 Details are spelled out in our Bylaws.

 Voting members use parliamentary procedure to elect officers, approve the annual budget, and make other major decisions.
 An Annual congregational meeting is held the first Sunday of June.

 To be eligible to participate in a congregational vote, a person 18 years or older must have been a member for at least 30 days and also have submitted BUUF’s Affirmation and Pledge form for the current church year (July 1-June 30).
-Voting membership is renewed annually.
+Voting membership must be renewed annually.
+To maintain Voting membership a new Affirmation and Pledge form must be submitted each year.
 BUUF’s Stewardship team hosts a pledge renewal canvass each Spring.

 The financial requirement for Voting Members may be waived in cases of hardship.

 Those who choose to not sign the membership book, but regularly participate in church services and activities and make a financial contribution, are referred to a Friend of BUUF.
 Friends are welcome to participate in almost all church activities.
 However, since only members can vote and hold office, friends cannot fully participate in BUUF’s democratic process.